 In my approach to therapy, what are often termed 'symptoms' are treated with a certain respect.
 We enquire into their meaning, origin, and look for what is calling for our attention, the root of the problem.
 The aim is that whatever brings you to seek therapy in the first instance - often a crisis or sense of 'breakdown' - can lead to a breakthrough in terms of Self awareness, purpose, and leading a life that is fulfilling.

 The therapy acknowledges that we exist within a world that makes many demands of us, and we find that we cannot control many factors in our environment.
 We challenge both the internal and external critic(s), which can create a sense of blame or shame, and distort how we relate to ourselves and others.

 My integrative approach to Art Psychotherapy has roots in a number of different psychological modalities, and ways of considering the human experience.

 It is important to recognise that these are elements which may inform how I interact with you during the session, and that the essence of the therapy is 'person centered'.
-This means that the emphasis is always on conversation and creative engagement with art materials.
+This means that the emphasis is always on working with you through conversation and creative engagement with art materials.

 Psychodynamic Therapy - Considering unconscious processes, and helping to understand the pain arising from conflicting feelings, and aspects of ourselves that we may have come to view as troublesome or unacceptable.
 This includes consideration of the here-and-now dynamics that exist within the 'therapeutic relationship' between client and therapist during the therapy session itself.